Australian Fintech Market To Expand at a CAGR of 76.36% by 2020: A Frost & Sullivan Report

-SYDNEY, AU: Frost and Sullivan that address the global challenges related to growth opportunity forecasts that the Australian Fintech sector will grow at a CAGR (compound annual growth rate) of 76.36% and reach A$ 4.2billion by 2020.
+SYDNEY, AU: Frost and Sullivan that address the global challenges related to growth opportunity forecast that the Australian Fintech sector will grow at a CAGR (compound annual growth rate) of 76.36% and reach A$ 4.2billion by 2020.

 Fintech offers services in the area of Financial Technology, it is an economic industry composed of companies that use technology to make financial services more efficient.